renemonroy/use-routed/README.md

 ## Example

-The example is a simple Gists Previewer that shows the public gists from a given user with History api.
+The example is a simple Gists Previewer that shows the public gists from a given user.

 Run `yarn start` at **example** folder.

 ## License